Table of Contents_

 What types of coffee makers are easiest to use?

 Drip coffee might seem easy to use, but many coffee drinkers struggle to find the proper coffee grounds to water ratio for a delicious flavor.
 Popular types of single-serve machines are your best bet if you want to do as little work as possible.
+Make sure to always keep your coffee maker clean and maintained to stave off the mold.

 What is the difference between black coffee and true espresso drinks?